This post contains affiliate links for your convenience. View our full disclosure policy here.

-Here is a simple snowflake art project for kids that could be used for handmade cards.
+My students love crafting and snowflake crafts are always a hit!
+Here is a simple snowflake art project for kids that could be used for handmade cards this winter season.
 I love how each snowflake is unique!
-A collection of these snowflakes would look so festive on a classroom bulletin board display this Winter.
-This project uses a block printing technique that is easy for kids to do and leaves stunning results!
+A collection of these snowflakes would look so festive on a classroom bulletin board display.

-*Pair this with our Snow Centers and Activities for pre-K and Kinder!
+*Pair this with our Snow Centers and Activities for Pre-K & Kindergarten!

 Easy Snowflake Art Project for Kids